Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 With the addition of the Shop Randomization feature (and the ttt_shop_random_* ConVars), weapons may not always appear in the shop (which is the point).
 If, however, you want certain weapons to _always_ be in the shop while other weapons are randomized, the ability to bypass shop randomization for a weapon in a role's weapon shop has been added.

-To stop a weapon from being removed from a role's shop via randomization, create a .norandom.txt file with the weapon class (e.g. weapon_ttt_somethingcool.norandom.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
+To stop a weapon from being removed from a role's shop via randomization, create an empty .norandom.txt file with the weapon class (e.g. weapon_ttt_somethingcool.norandom.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
 **NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
 **NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
 For example: garrysmod/data/roleweapons/detective/weapon_ttt_somethingcool.norandom.txt